AlirezaSiavashi/AlirezaSiavashi/README.md

 - 👋 Hi, I’m @AlirezaSiavashi
-- 👀 I’m interested in CNN and 3D human body reconstruction and bioabformatic bacsed protein sequence
+- 👀 I’m interested in CNN and 3D human body reconstruction and bioinformatic based on protein sequence
 - 🌱 I’m currently learning SMPL
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can send me email : siavashiar@gmail.com